MUON-CFD/SOMAR/docs/sphinx/source/new_sim.rst

         }  // dit
     }

-This code should compile and run without error.
+This code should compile and run on 1, 2, or 4 processors without error.
 The images below show the results.
 The pseudocolor plots are the :math:`log_{10}(KE)` clipped to a range of :math:`[-6, 0]`.
 The three contours are the total buoyancy at values of -0.4, -0.5, and -0.6.

 .. image:: img/DJLCollage1_scaled.png
     :width: 800